A unique African experience in hope and healing from Addiction

 Located in the majestic mountainous splendor of the Eastern Highlands of Zimbabwe, Rhapsody Retreat is a very private and exclusive oasis of hope and healing for people who suffer from primary disorders such as addiction, depression, anxiety, alcoholism, and the many other disorders human beings fall prey to along their journey in life.
 We offer a unique one on one experience for our clients.

 The uniqueness of Rhapsody Retreat is that it is one of the first true recovery centres in Africa.
-We use a non-clinical model with a holistic approach to mental sobriety, physical sobriety, emotional sobriety and spiritual sobriety.
+We use a non-clinical model with a holistic approach to achieving recovery from addiction, mental sobriety, physical sobriety, emotional sobriety and spiritual sobriety.
 Through this approach we offer recovery and life-skill services.

 Our 90 day program is recovery specific which brings about a radical change on how our clients experience themselves on an interior level and how they view the world in that 90 day time period.